-Deutsche Bank is providing significant funding for 33 Sported Member clubs in London.
-The clubs have received grants to develop and run educational, employability and/or mentoring activities alongside their core sports offering.
+Deutsche Bank provided significant funding for 33 Sported Member clubs in London.
+The clubs received grants to develop and run educational, employability and/or mentoring activities alongside their core sports offering.

-The supplementary activities at each club have all been designed to achieve one or more of the programme’s outcomes (the 5 As), but will vary depending upon the identified needs of the young people.
-Examples of the different types of educational sessions currently being delivered thanks to the sporteducate include: core-curriculum supplementary classes; non-curriculum supplementary classes; homework clubs; employability skills workshops; vocational training; and one-to-one or group mentoring.
+The supplementary activities at each club were all designed to achieve one or more of the programme’s outcomes (the 5 As), but varied depending upon the identified needs of the young people.
+Examples of the different types of educational sessions delivered thanks to the sporteducate include: core-curriculum supplementary classes; non-curriculum supplementary classes; homework clubs; employability skills workshops; vocational training; and one-to-one or group mentoring.

 - Volunteer support from Deutsche Bank staff

-To help with the running of the programme, sporteducate clubs are able to draw upon the enthusiasm and talent of Deutsche Bank staff.
-Volunteers are lending their support in a number of different capacities, from providing business consultancy and one-to-one mentoring to delivering education classes and career development workshops.
+To help with the running of the programme, sporteducate clubs were able to draw upon the enthusiasm and talent of Deutsche Bank staff.
+Volunteers lent their support in a number of different capacities, from providing business consultancy and one-to-one mentoring to delivering education classes and career development workshops.

-Deutsche Bank will also be creating wider opportunities for young people by running regular skills-building sessions and career development events at their London offices.
+Deutsche Bank also created wider opportunities for young people by running regular skills-building sessions and career development events at their London offices.